-Snickerdoodle cookies were one of my favorite things as a kid, and these Fantastic Snickerdoodle Cheesecake Bars are those cookies on a whole new level!
+Snickerdoodle cookies were one of my favorite things as a kid, and these Fantastic Snickerdoodle Cheesecake Bars take those cookies to a whole new level!

 What is it about cheesecake bars as an adult that makes us feel so fancy?
-As a kid there was nothing like being given a cookie, but give an adult cheesecake and you’re the hero of the day.
-These soft, chewy Fantastic Snickerdoodle Cheesecake Bars are the best of both worlds, the snickerdoodle cookies we all know and love and that classy older sister, cheesecake!
+As a kid, there was nothing like being given a cookie, but give an adult cheesecake and you’re the hero of the day.
+These soft, chewy fantastic Snickerdoodle Cheesecake Bars are the best of both worlds.
+They combine the snickerdoodle cookies we all know and love and that classy older sister, cheesecake!

-As you know, I didn’t like cheesecake as a kid.
+I actually didn’t like cheesecake as a kid.
 In fact, there are still some cheesecake recipes that are not my favorite, just like there are some cookies that aren’t my favorite.
-Hello Samoas.
-I know, you just fainted.
+(Hello, Samoas.
+I know, you just fainted.)

 However, I recently learned that Cade wasn’t super into the cheesecake thing when he was little either, so ha!
 Bite me.
 Kidding, I’m not that harsh. 🙂